GeminiNinth/rect_graph_connector/refactoring_plan_progress.md

 - ✅ ModeController: Implemented base controller for mode-specific logic
 - ✅ Mode-specific controllers:
   - ✅ NormalModeController: Implemented for normal mode interactions
-  - ✅ EditModeController: Implemented for edit mode interactions
+  - ✅ EditModeController: Improved with better organization
+    - ✅ Consolidated split implementation into a single file
+    - ✅ Introduced helper classes for different submodes (Connect, Knife, All-For-One, Parallel, Bridge)
+    - ✅ Improved code organization with clear separation of responsibilities

 ## Current Status

 The refactoring is progressing well, with the model layer complete and the rendering system mostly implemented.
-The event handling system has been designed and implemented, but needs to be integrated with the CanvasView class.
+The event handling system has been designed and implemented, with significant improvements to the EditModeController's structure.
+The next step is to integrate the input handling system with the CanvasView class.

 ## Next Steps